 Need more information?
 Talk with your Cooperative Extension or local garden center about what kind of blueberry plants are best for your area and your soil.
 New cultivars are being released all the time.
 Their catchy names include Bluegold, Bluejay, Patriot, Elliott, Herbert, and many more.

 Fertilizing, Pruning Blueberry Bushes

 Once the plants establish themselves, you can use acid fertilizers such as rhododendron or azalea formulas.
 Don’t over-fertilize because of the plants’ sensitivity.
 Timing remains your friend.
-Fertilizing once in early spring and again a few months later can be the soil amendments promote new growth and strong fruit production.
+Fertilizing once in early spring and again a few months later can promote new growth and strong fruit production.
 Don’t forget to water after fertilizing.

-Applying 2-4 inches of mulch such as sawdust, grass clippings or bark at the base of the plant.
+Apply 2-4 inches of mulch, such as sawdust, grass clippings, pine needles, or wood chips, at the base of the plant.
 Mulching can save moisture and add organic matter to the soil for the blueberry plant’s root system.

 Health Benefits of These Acid-Loving Plants

 “Consumers not only see blueberries as a tasty snack or recipe staple available all year round but as a berry with numerous health benefits,” adds De Bruin.
-“In fact, 99% of consumers know they’re healthy, and 68% can point to specific health benefits such as being a good source of vitamins and minerals, good for the immune system and reducing the risk of heart disease.”
+“In fact, 99% of consumers know they’re healthy, and 68% can point to specific health benefits…” Health benefits include the following:

 “Blueberries of all forms can be used in savory dishes, sauces and spreads, desserts, cocktails and beverages, and more,” she says.

 So, maybe this coming spring, you can plant a blueberry bush in a raised bed or patio container.
 Be patient the first year or so, and by the third year, you’ll be enjoying plump, sweet blueberries by the handful.